JasonWatts/laterHasArrived/README.md

 1. Update home page

+1. Check view for many names in adjancency matrix

 1. ~~[Create] Allow second and subsequent questions within single survey;
 currently second/subsequent questions in an existing survey generate errors (Walker and Heather, will be done by Monday)~~